Water Stains on Ceilings: Causes, Removal, and Prevention

 • Visually inspect the plumbing: Inspect the caulking in the bathroom, especially around the toilet and sink.
 Is any of the caulking old and in need of replacement?
 Also, check the drainage of your toilet and bathroom sink.
 Take a peek under the sink to ensure there are no visible leaks from your plumbing.

-• Use a moisture meter: Moisture meters are tools designed to measure the percentage of water in a given material, including wood, concrete, even soil.
+• Use a moisture meter: Moisture meters are tools designed to measure the percentage of water in a given material, including wood, concrete, and even soil.
 You can use a moisture meter to take readings around your home and see where the highest values occur—this may indicate the origin of the leak.

 How to Remove Water Stains on Ceiling

-2. Prepare the area
+Step 1: Prepare the area

 Now it’s time to remove the water stain and water-compromised materials from the ceiling.
 Start by using a putty knife to gently scrape off any excess material at the site of the water stain, such as peeling paint or plaster.
 You’ll want this surface to be as smooth as possible before applying any spackle or paint.